mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 1. For **Authentication method**, select **Password** and fill in the **Password** field with the special IAM Git clone user ID **password** created earlier in AWS.
 1. The option **Only mirror protected branches** should be good for CodeCommit as it pushes more frequently (from every five minutes to every minute).
    CodePipeline requires individual pipeline setups for named branches you wish to have a AWS CI setup for.
-Since feature branches that have dynamic names will not be supported anyway, configuring **Only mirror protected branches** does not cause flexibility problems with CodePipeline integration as long as you are also willing to protect all the named branches you want to build CodePipelines for.
+Because feature branches that have dynamic names are unsupported, configuring **Only mirror protected branches** does not cause flexibility problems with CodePipeline integration as long as you are also willing to protect all the named branches you want to build CodePipelines for.

 1. Click **Mirror repository**.
 You should see the mirrored repository appear: